-Response - No changes are proposed in the right of way unless required by Engineering and Parks Departments.
-Sidewalk, curb and gutter replacements are proposed in the civil drawing set.
-Street trees are under consideration by the Parks Department.
-Two non-historic sheds sit in the alley and are proposed to be demolished.
+Response - Two non-historic sheds sit in the alley and are proposed to be demolished.
+Removal of these structures from the alley greatly improves access.
+Other than removal of the sheds, no changes are proposed in the right of way unless required by Engineering and Parks Departments.
+Sidewalk, curb and gutter replacements are proposed in the civil drawing set and have been reviewed by applicable City departments.
+Street trees are under Parks Department purview.

-- 1.3 Remove driveways or parking areas accessed directly from the street if they were not part of the original development of the site. - Do not introduce new curb cuts on streets. - Non-historic driveways accessed from the street should be removed if they can be relocated to the alley.
+1.3 Remove driveways or parking areas accessed directly from the street if they were not part of the original development of the site.

+- Do not introduce new curb cuts on streets. - Non-historic driveways accessed from the street should be removed if they can be relocated to the alley.